-Every 1-2 years, the Equal Opportunities Officer will organise an Equality Awareness Day together with the members of the diversity group.
+Every 1-2 years, the equal opportunities officers will organise an Equality Awareness Day together with the members of the Diversity and Inclusion Group.
 Here, lectures by external speakers and workshops will focus attention on unconscious stereotypes and behavioural patterns and their effects on our research, our interaction and our career development, and discuss how we can eliminate them in our everyday work.
-Participation in this event counts as working time for all IGB employees.
+Here we explicitly also want to address the situation of non-binary persons in academia, show role models and create awareness that gender does not have only two groups just because this is what we can show in our data.
+Another focal point is to think on how to integrate the gender dimension onto our research and teaching.
+Participation in these events counts as working time for all IGB employees.
 The department heads explicitly encourage participation.
-All IGB members in leading positions make a severe effort to attend the event to act as role models and highlight the importance of this topic.
+All IGB members in leading positions are required to make a severe effort to attend these event to act as role models and highlight the importance of this topic.